Ssukdaebat60/BmpProcess/README.md

 ## Usage
-Please refer to the example.
+Please refer to the example and docs